Leo Tolstoy

 July 6

 Neither reading about nor seeing the horrors of war stops people from participating in it.
 One of the reasons for this is that people subconsciously conclude that if such a terrible thing exists and is allowed, then there are probably hidden reasons for it.
-This notion compels people who are usually not violent to defend war, to look for its positive aspects in the way that people try to find something positive in natural disasters, forgetting that they are the ones doing it.
+This notion compels people who are typically not violent to defend war, to look for its positive aspects in the same way that people try to find something positive in natural disasters, forgetting that they themselves are the ones doing it.

 1